CusMeDroid/jalory/README.md

 # Jalory
 This is a template for website.
 UI/UX responsive.

+# Guide CSS Edit
+IDK for size height launch in your favorit browser, in chrome mobile/phone i think fix height ".msipanse = 120", should height ".msipanse = 60", just fix it if you want on css.

 # Logo
 [<img alt="Jalory Template" title="Jalory Template" width="30%" src="assets/img/logo.png" />](assets/img/logo.png)